gigarazkiarianda/brain-tumor-detection/README.md

 ## Introduction

+Brain Tumor DetectionBrain Tumor Detection
+Jun 2024 - Jul 2024Jun 2024 - Jul 2024
-This project focuses on the detection of brain tumors using the Xception model, a powerful convolutional neural network.
-By analyzing MRI scans, this tool aims to assist medical professionals in diagnosing brain tumors with higher accuracy and efficiency.
+As part of my effort to enhance my coding skills and develop AI solutions using Python, this personal project leverages the Xception model, a powerful convolutional neural network, to detect brain tumors from MRI scans.
+By using an existing dataset of labeled MRI images, this tool aims to assist medical professionals in diagnosing brain tumors with greater accuracy and efficiency.
+The pre-trained Xception model analyzes the images to identify the presence of tumors, providing a probability score for each scan.
+This enhances the diagnostic process, potentially leading to faster and more accurate detection, ultimately improving patient outcomes.
+The integration of advanced machine learning techniques supports healthcare professionals in making informed decisions based on reliable and precise image analysis.

 ## Tech Stack
 Framework, Library, Database, Tools, etc